 I continue to read a variety of books about tech for self-improvement to help sustain this long-lasting curiosity.
 Many of those books are about Tech for self-improving, and they are ranging from Advanced Excel for Business Analytics to Machine Learning with Python programming language.
 My favorite so far that I would recommend is Machine Learning with R: Expert techniques for predictive modeling, 3rd Edition by Brett Lantz.

 Recently, I accepted an internship position offer with AirFaas.
-AirFaas is a software company that facilitates the digitalization for procurement services.
+AirFaas is a software company that facilitates digitalization for procurement services.
 At AirFaas I feel at home.
-The team gives me the opportunity to be involved in different meetings with existing or potential clients, participate in different projects, and take part in major software specifications for new features.
+The team allows me to be involved in different meetings with existing or potential clients, participate in different projects, and take part in major software specifications for new features.
 I truly feel like a part of the team.
 Not just an intern.
 They also help me to feed my unending curiosity!

-My name Frantz Desvallons, and I am the new intern at AirFaas.
+My name is Frantz Desvallons, and I am the new intern at AirFaas.